Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 1. Blocking VPNs

-As a result of widespread blocks, Russian citizens have turned to VPNs to access banned websites.
+As a result of these widespread blocks, Russian citizens have turned to VPNs to access banned websites.
 In retaliation to the rising number of VPN users, the Russian government began restricting access to VPNs like Proton VPN and NordVPN in June 2022.

 Proton VPN recorded a 9,000% rise in Russian signups on the 24 March 2022.